 A variety of head wraps and bands claim to ease migraine pain.
 They're inexpensive and might be worth a try.

-Studies show that poor sleep and migraines often go hand in hand, so changing some of your bedtime habits may help.
+Studies show that poor sleep and migraines often go hand in hand.
+So rethink your routine.
 Things to try:

 - Don't read, watch TV, or listen to music in bed.